• Home

 The Mycenean Greeks copied the pictographs and syllabary (with some modifications) that the Minoans used for their written language, in order to produce a written version of their own language.
 In other words, the Minoans taught the Greeks to read and write.
 The Greeks later returned the favor by conquering and subjugating the Minoans.

 The language spoken by the Mycenean Greeks was ancestral to the languages spoken by later Greeks, and the Mycenean Greeks also passed on many stories to them, such as stories of the Trojan War, as recorded by Homer.
-The story of Pegasus, the ideal horse, was among the stories passed on, and this shows that the story was ancient, indeed, because a somewhat different version was passed on to the Anatolians by people of the Steppe more than a thousand years earlier.
-The two stories were somewhat different but the name of the horse was the same in the Anatolian writings as in the Greek myth that we are familiar with.
+The story of Pegasus, the ideal horse, was among the stories passed on, and this shows that the story was ancient, indeed, because a somewhat different version was found in Anatolia, in an Anatolian Indo European language, and the Anatolian version was the older of the two stories by several hundred years.
+The Greek versions were written in classical Greek, which didn't exist until after the collapse of the Mycenaean civilization.

 The Yamnaya on the Pontic Steppe continued to interbreed with hunter gatherers, often absorbing females into their ranks and leaving males, who owned no cattle or other animals, to survive by hunting wild animals.
 Perhaps this is why the Yamnaya population grew rapidly and why it split into multiple subgroups.
 Some of these subgroups started drifting to the west, and brought Indo European languages into Europe.